Table of Contents:

 Can I drink too much water when sick?

-Are there specific fluids than water for recovery?
+Are there specific fluids better than water for recovery?

-How can I tell if I`m drinking enough water?
+How can I tell if I am drinking enough water?

 Conclusion